Designations Congruent with Things: Chapter 9

 “And not bleeding,” he finishes, hoping it’s true, still tasting blood.

-“I will be extremely annoyed if you die,” Hermann says, managing to take a pretty nice sentiment and set it on fire with pique.
+“I’ll be extremely annoyed if you die,” Hermann says, managing to take a pretty nice sentiment and set it on fire with pique.

-“No,” Hermann replies.
-“I do not.”
+“No,” Hermann replies, “I do not.”

-Why,” Newt says.
+“Why,” Newt says.
 “Can you just use a glass?
 It’s disturbing.”

 “Too Newtonesque?”
 Hermann asks dryly.

 “First of all, oh my god, no,” Newt says.
-“If you’re going to adjectivize my name, the correct way, the only way, the established way, is ‘Newtonian,’ okay?
+“Ew.
+If you insist on adjectivizing my first name, the correct way, the only way, the established way, is ‘Newtonian,’ okay?
 It’s already a thing.
 A thing you’re purposefully avoiding.
-Second of all, yes, way too ‘me,’ except weird, because I wouldn’t drink sherry, and if I did, I’d use a glass, dude, because you drink tequila out of a bottle, you drink vodka out of a bottle, you drink, maybe, a blended scotch out of a bottle, you drink Irish whiskey out of a bottle, but you do not drink sherry, red wine, or sake out of a bottle, you’ve clearly got some wires crossed somewhere between the you-circuitry, the me-circuitry, the authority-circuitry, the tequila-circuitry, and the et cetera-circuitry.
+Second of all, yes, way too ‘me,’ except weird, because I wouldn’t drink sherry, and if I did, I’d use a glass, dude, because you drink tequila out of a bottle, you drink vodka out of a bottle, you drink, maybe, a blended scotch out of a bottle, you drink Irish whiskey out of a bottle, but you do not drink sherry, red wine, or sake out of a bottle, you’ve got some wires crossed somewhere between the you-circuitry, the me-circuitry, the authority-circuitry, the tequila-circuitry, and the et cetera-circuitry.
 Now go get a glass.
 Do it right now.
 I know you have them.
 Go.”

 “I know; the table thing is tempting, right?”
 Newt asks.
 “Once you do it, you never look back.
 Hey, if you’re getting a glass, I could use some sherry.
 Or if not sherry, at least water.”